 - Listening to calming music can help to lower the heart rate, blood pressure and reduce stress hormones.

-- Learning to practice assertive communication can help to prevent anger from building up in some situations.
+- Learning to practise assertive communication can help to prevent anger from building up in some situations.

 |British Association of Anger Management|